vishalchovatiya/CPP_Templates/C++ casting.md

 pOtherClass = (OtherClass*)(pSomething);            // No compiler error. and it's wrong!!!
 ```
 - As you can see, there is no easy way to distinguish between the two situations without knowing a lot about all the classes involved.
-- The second problem is that the C-style casts are too hard to locate.
-In complex expressions it can be very hard to see C-style casts.
+- The second problem is that the C-style casts are too hard to locate/visualize.
+In complex expressions it can be very hard to see C-style casts e.g. `T(something)` syntax is equivalent to `(T)something`.
 - Following example is also one of the use case & self-explanatory:
 ```
 int main ()